mshull/dwa-p4/README.md

 3. A bootstrap template was purchased from ThemeForest and then heavily modified for this project.

 4. The theme for this project using many (many, many) CSS and Javascript libraries.
+Most notably jQuery, jQuery UI, Select2, and BootStrap editable.

+5. Login photos obtained at DreamsTime.com.